Colourcloud/DV-Account-Suite/README.md

 A modern web-based account management system for MUonline private servers with a beautiful dashboard UI, dark mode support, and SQL database integration.

-// To add an image (such as a logo or screenshot) for GitHub, upload your image to your repository (for example, in a `public` or `assets` folder).
-// Then, link to it in your README using Markdown like this:

-// Example:
 ![Dashboard Screenshot](./public/dashboard.png)

 ## Credits